-- Discussion or participation in an on-ground or on-line classroom - Completing a Moodle guiz - Uploading an assignment in a Moodle classroom
+- Discussion or participation in an on-ground or on-line classroom - Completing a Canvas quiz - Uploading an assignment in a Canvas classroom

 Attendance is required for all classes in order to qualify for financial aid.
 Failure to meet this requirement may result in loss of eligibility for certain types of student financial aid.